tomster/collective.hostout/README.rst

 Users and logins
 ----------------

-#TODO
+The bootstrap_users command is called as part of the bootstrap process which is called if no buildout has already been bootstraped on the remote server.
+This command will login using "user" (the user should have sudo rights) and create two additional users and a group which joins them.

 effective-user
   This user will own the buildouts var files.
-This allows the application to write to database files in the var directory but not be allowed to write to any other part of teh buildout code.
+This allows the application to write to database files in the var directory but not be allowed to write to any other part of the buildout code.

 buildout-user
   The user which will own the buildout files.
 During bootstrap this user will be created and be given a ssh key such that hostout can login and run buildout using this account.

 buildout-group
   A group which will own the buildout files including the var files.
-This group is created if needed in the bootstrap command.
+This group is created if needed in the bootstrap_users command.

+In addition the private key will be read from the location "identity_file" and be used to create a password-less login for the "buildout-user" account by copying the public key into the "authorized_keys" file of the buildout_user account.
+If no file exists for "identity_file" a DSA private key is created for you in the file "${hostname}_key" in the buildout directory.
+During a normal deployment all steps are run as the buildout-user so there is no need to use the "user" account and therefore supply a password.
+The exception to this is if you specify "pre-deploy", "post-deploy" or "sudo-parts" steps or have to bootstrap the server.
+These require the use of the sudo-capable "user" account.
+If you'd like to share the ability to deploy your application with others, one way to do this is to simply checkin the private key file specified by "identity_file" along with your buildout.
+If you do share deployment, remember to pin your eggs in your buildout so the result is consistent no matter where  it is deployed from.
+One trick you can use to achieve this is to add "hostoutversions.cfg" to the "extends" of your buildout and commit "hostoutversions.cfg" to your source control as well.